Tomorrow’s Triumph

 Since I was given so much flexibility in how I was able to make the set look, I started out by exploring multiple different styles and family of forms with brief sketches.

-After deciding I liked more of the Art-Deco inspired aesthetic for my chess set ideas, I dialed in on exploring what some styles from the era could potentially look like when translated into the pieces.
+After deciding to continue the art deco & retro-futurism inspired aesthetic for my chess set ideas, I dialed in on exploring what some styles from the eras could potentially look like when translated into the pieces.

 Choosing A Direction